 (a) The Election Board is solely authorized under Article IX, Section 4(e) to issue “such rules and procedures as may be necessary to carry out tribal elections and provide for ongoing voter registration.”

-(b) The Election Board shall not promulgate any regulations which are not necessary for the conduct of elections or which do not encourage the registration of voters.
+(b) The Election Board shall not promulgate any regulations which are not necessary for the conduct of elections, or which do not encourage the registration of voters.

 (c) Proposed regulations and amendments to existing regulations shall be posted for thirty (30) days at the Little River Band Community Center, Little River Band Tribal Offices, Manistee and Muskegon Little River Band Health Centers, LRBOI-nsn.gov web site, and presented to the Tribal Council for comment prior to consideration for approval by the Election Board.

 Powers of the Election Board.
-The Election Board has no powers which are not enumerated in Article IX of the Constitution which do not include the powers to negotiate or ratify contracts, or to hire attorneys unless negotiated and ratified in aaccordance with the process established in Articles IV and V of the Constitution.
+The Election Board has no powers which are not enumerated in Article IX of the Constitution which do not include the powers to negotiate or ratify contracts, or to hire attorneys unless negotiated and ratified in accordance with the process established in Articles IV and V of the Constitution.

 Section 5.
 Election Service Contractor.